 Tahquitz Rock is visited by climbers from all around southern California and frequented by foreigners as well.
 Routes range from traditional style 5.0 to 5.12c sport, with a bit of everything inbetween.
 Many multi-pitch routes as well as single, which in many cases have bolted anchors suitable for rappeling (single pitch routes only, please!).

-Located above the mountain town of Idyllwild in San Bernardino County, on the western slope of the San Jacinto mountain range.
+Tahquitz Rock (Lily Rock) is located above the mountain town of Idyllwild in Riverside County in San Bernardino National Forest, on the western slope of the San Jacinto mountain range.
 This quaint and quiet hollow sits at 5300' with an elevation gain of 1000' to Humber Park trail heads, approx 6300'.

 From Banning, take I-10E to CA Hwy 243S to the town of Idyllwild.